percona/psmdb-docs/docs/kmip.md

 For a single-node deployment, use the `mongodump` / `mongorestore` tools to make a backup before the update and to restore from it after binaries are updated.

 For replica sets, data must be re-encrypted with the **new** key during the upgrade.
 Go through the [encrypting existing data steps](https://www.mongodb.com/docs/v5.0/tutorial/configure-encryption/#std-label-encrypt-existing-data)  but perform the [minor upgrade](install/upgrade-from-mongodb.md#minor-upgrade) between steps 1 and 2 to replace the `mongod` binary.

+### To version 5.0.28-24 and higher

+Percona Server for MongoDB 5.0.28 and subsequent versions tolerate already existing `Pre-Active` master keys as follows: if at startup Percona Server for MongoDB detects that the data directory is encrypted with an existing master key in the `Pre-Active` state, it logs a warning and continues to operate as usual.
+In that case, Percona Server for MongoDB does not do periodic key state polling regardless the value specified for the [`kmipKeyStatePollingSeconds`](#securoty-kmip-keystatepollingseconds) option.
+[Read more about key state polling](#key-state-polling).

+We recommend to rotate a master encryption key and explicitly set the [`security.kmip.activateKeys`](#security-kmip-activatekeys) configuration file option to ensure that only the active keys are used.
+This one-time operation smooths the major upgrade flow.

+An active master encryption key is mandatory since Percona Server for MongoDB 8.0.0.
+To get an active master encryption key, rotate it after installing Percona Server for MongoDB 8.0.x but before starting the server.